Judge dismisses Justin Baldoni’s $400 million defamation lawsuit against Blake Lively and Ryan Reynolds

 He also wrote in his decision that the act of providing Lively’s complaint to the New York Times was not sufficient to constitute defamation “because the complaint is protected by the fair report privilege.”

-As their legal fight unfolded, Baldoni’s team published a website containing texts and an alleged timeline relating to Lively’s claims.
+In the months after Lively and Baldoni’s suits were filed, the legal battle has often played out in the public eye.
+In February, Baldoni’s team published a website containing texts and an alleged timeline relating to Lively’s claims.
 The website, a separate leaked voice note that Baldoni sent to Lively and several public statements made by Baldoni’s lawyer were the subject of several court hearings in recent months.

 “It Ends With Us” starred Lively and Baldoni as an on-screen couple and featured instances of domestic violence.